-Once you have it selected you will see option on the top menu allowing you to choose a brush size.
+Once you have it selected you will see an option on the top menu allowing you to choose a brush size.
 This represents the size of the area you will be cloning.
-For example purposes I have selected a round brush at 50 pixels.
+For example purposes, I have selected a round brush at 50 pixels.

 b) With your clone stamp target cursor active on the area you want to clone, left click your mouse to capture the portion of rocks in the photo.